Consistent Quantum Causes

-The first gedanken experiment is shown in Fig.~\ref{fgr1}(a).
-A photon is sent into a beamsplitter and emerges as a coherent superposition of amplitudes in the two output ports,
+A first gedanken experiment is shown in Fig.~\ref{fgr1}(a).
+A photon is sent into a beamsplitter from a source $S$ and emerges by unitary time development as a coherent superposition

-at time $t$.
-Here $\ket{a_t}$ is a wave packet traveling along the $a$ path; $\ket{b_t}$ the $b$ path.
+of two small wave packets traveling along the two macroscopically separated paths $a$ and $b$, at a time $t$ when the photon has passed through $BS_1$.
 The two paths lead to detectors $D_a$ and $D_b$ located at unequal distances from the beamsplitter.
-In a particular run of the experiment the photon will be detected in either $D_a$ or $D_b$, but never in both.
+In a particular run of the experiment the photon will be detected by either $D_a$ or $D_b$, but never by both.
 Given a large number of runs, the fraction in which $D_a$ triggers will be approximately $|\al|^2$; those in which $D_b$ triggers $|\bt|^2$.
-Someone with experience in the laboratory will tend to think that on a particular run in which $D_a$ is triggered, the photon after emerging from the beamsplitter followed path $a$ and was absent from path $b$, while in a run in which $D_b$ detects the photon it followed path $b$ and was absent from $a$.
-But since since the photon (or other quantum particle, such as a neutron, in an analogous experiment) is invisible, it would seem useful to do additional tests to corroborate these ideas.
+Someone with experience in the laboratory will be inclined to think that on a particular run in which $D_a$ is triggered the photon, after emerging from the beamsplitter, followed path $a$ and was absent from path $b$, while in a run in which $D_b$ detects the photon it followed path $b$ and was absent from $a$.
+But since the photon (or other quantum particle, such as a neutron in an analogous experiment) is invisible, it would seem useful to do additional tests to corroborate these ideas.
 Here are some possibilities.

 \xb \outl{Stochastic splitting of paths at $BS_1$} \xa